PaddlePaddle/FastDeploy/examples/vision/detection/yolov5lite/cpp/README_EN.md

 Before deployment, two steps require confirmation

 - 1. Software and hardware should meet the requirements.
 Please refer to [FastDeploy Environment Requirements](../../../../../docs/cn/build_and_install/download_prebuilt_libraries.md)
-- 2. Install FastDeploy Python whl package.
+- 2. Download the precompiled deployment library and samples code according to your development environment.
 Refer to [FastDeploy Precompiled Library](../../../../../docs/cn/build_and_install/download_prebuilt_libraries.md)

 Taking the CPU inference on Linux as an example, the compilation test can be completed by executing the following command in this directory.
 FastDeploy version 0.7.0 or above (x.x.x>=0.7.0) is required to support this model.